Shunza254/alx-pre_course/README.md

-My first readme
+My first readme is updated
-Done with mandatory taska